md-zaman/kubernetes/Notes.md

     Ensure that when you do "kubectl get all" you get only the "service/kubernetes" running.

-   Let's clone a particular GitHub repository with which we will work
+    Let's clone a particular GitHub repository with which we will work: \
         ```ssh
         git clone https://github.com/iam-veeramalla/Docker-Zero-to-Hero.git
         ```